snipeso/LAT/README.md

 ## How to make it executable

-1. make sure there is the file exp-hemiPVT
+1. make sure there is the file exp-LAT
 2. run `code ~/.bashrc` in terminal
-3. add at the bottom: `export PATH=~/Projects/hemi-pvt/:$PATH`
+3. add at the bottom: `export PATH=~/Projects/LAT/:$PATH`
-4. give permission to use that file: `chmod +x Projects/hemi-pvt/exp-hemiPVT`
+4. give permission to use that file: `chmod +x Projects/LAT/exp-LAT`

-Then from a new terminal, you can run directly `exp-hemiPVT` and it starts!
+Then from a new terminal, you can run directly `exp-LAT` and it starts!

 ## How to reproduce the env